A multimode quasi-normal spectrum from a perturbed black hole: Consistency with the Kerr solution

 \section{Consistency with the Kerr solution}

-The search for damped sinusoids in section \ref{sec1:agnostic} assumed no particular relation between different modes, with a corresponding large prior parameter volume.
+The search for damped sinusoids in the previous section assumed no particular relation between different modes, with a corresponding large prior parameter volume.
 In this section, we assume that the frequency and damping times of the damped sinusoids are related as in the ringdown of a Kerr black hole.
 This reduces the prior parameter volume and focuses in on particular modes.
 The amplitudes and phases of the modes are left as free parameters, since they depend on the specific initial state of the remnant black hole immediately after the merger.

 For this analysis, we model the ringdown signal based on the final Kerr black hole mass, $M_f$, and dimensionless spin, $\chi_f = J_f/M_f^2$.
 We expect only a subset of the entire spectrum of quasi-normal modes to be visible above noise.
 Including all possible modes in our signal model can lead to overfitting the data.
 For this reason we perform several analyses which include different combinations of the (330), (440), (210), and (550) modes, in addition to the dominant (220) mode.
-Numerical simulations of binary black hole mergers have generally shown these modes to be the strongest.\cite{Borhanian:2019kxt} Giesler et al.\cite{Giesler:2019uxc} found that overtones of the dominant harmonic are significant close to the merger time, and that including them allows a quasi-normal mode description of the signal to be used at earlier times.
+Numerical simulations of binary black hole mergers have generally shown these modes to be the strongest~\cite{Borhanian:2019kxt}.
+Giesler et al.~\cite{Giesler:2019uxc} showed that including overtones of the dominant harmonic allows a quasi-normal mode description of the signal to be used at earlier times, close to merger.
 We therefore also perform analyses in which we include the first overtone of the dominant harmonic $(\ell mn) = (221)$.
+We use a prior range on the (330) amplitude of $[0, 0.5]\,A_{220}$, while for the (221) mode we use $[0, 5]\,A_{220}$; prior ranges for the other modes can be found in the data release accompanying this paper.
+These choices for the amplitude priors are sufficiently broad that they comfortably include results from numerical simulations~\cite{Borhanian:2019kxt,Giesler:2019uxc}.
+Other prior choices are possible; e.g., a broader amplitude prior was adopted in Ref.~\cite{Abbott:2020jks}.

 We repeat these analyses in $1\,\rm{ms}$ intervals between $t_{\rm ref} + [-9\,\rm{ms},\, 24\,\rm{ms}]$.
 We use Bayes factors to determine which model is most favored at each time step.
 For the model that includes the fundamental dominant harmonic (220) and its overtone (221), the Bayes factor is evaluated against the model with only the (220) mode.
 For models that include the (330) (or other sub-dominant modes), the Bayes factor is evaluated against the stronger of the (220) or (220)+(221) models.